 On November 7, in addition to sending Mr. Trump to the White House, voters in seven states legalized the use of marijuana, approving state-wide ballot measures that decriminalized the recreational use of cannabis or authorized its medical use.
 Here’s a run-down of the seven laws, with an eye toward their impact on employers and landlords.

 Arkansas Medical Cannabis Act.
 This law authorizes qualifying patients to possess and use no more than two and one-half ounces of usable cannabis and no more than ten cannabis plants.
 A patient qualifies for the possession and use of cannabis if he is registered with the state as having a qualifying medical condition that warrants medical use of cannabis.
 Arthritis, asthma, ADHD, general anxiety disorder, and PTSD are some of the many qualifying medical conditions.
-The Arkansas law also authorizes individuals to serve as designated caregivers to assist patients in the purchase, cultivation, possession and use of cannabis.
+The Arkansas law also authorizes individuals to serve as designated caregivers to assist patients in the purchase, cultivation, possession, and use of cannabis.
 Non-profit cannabis care centers are permitted to sell cannabis to patients and their caregivers.

 Employers may not discriminate against applicants or employees by virtue of their past or present status as registered patients or caregivers.
 The Arkansas law does permit employers to refuse to accommodate the ingestion of cannabis in the workplace and to prohibit employees from working while under the influence of the drug.

-Arkansas landlords may not refuse to lease to tenants solely because they are patients or caregivers, unless leasing to them would violate federal laws or regulations.
+Arkansas landlords may not refuse to lease to tenants solely because they are patients or caregivers unless leasing to them would violate federal laws or regulations.
 Landlords may prohibit the smoking of cannabis on the leased property, but may not prohibit other forms of consumption.

 California’s Control, Regulate, and Tax Adult Use of Marijuana Act.
 California’s Proposition 64 legalized the nonmedical possession and use of marijuana by adults over the age of twenty-one.
 They may now possess up to one ounce of marijuana and cultivate up to six plants.
-Possession and cultivation for personal use in excess of these limits is still illegal.
+Possession and cultivation for personal use in excess of these limits are still illegal.

-Employers may still maintain and enforce drug and alcohol free workplace policies prohibiting the use of marijuana by employees and prospective employees.
+Employers may still maintain and enforce drug and alcohol-free workplace policies prohibiting the use of marijuana by employees and prospective employees.
 Also, any person who engages in conduct while under the influence that constitutes professional malpractice or negligence can be held liable.

 California’s law does not prevent landlords from restricting or prohibiting the use, possession, or cultivation of cannabis on their premises.